y20k/transistor/README.md

 **Version 0.9.x ("Young Americans")**

 Transistor is a bare bones app for listening to radio programs over the internet.
 The app stores stations as files on your device's external storage.
-It currently only understands streams embedded within m3u links.
-Support for m3u8 and pls is coming to a future release.
+It currently understands streams embedded within m3u and pls links.

 Transistor is free software.
 It is published under the [MIT open source license]("https://opensource.org/licenses/MIT">https://opensource.org/licenses/MIT).